 Connected Cars

 Many believe a connection between cars and traffic infrastructure is needed to combat this problem.
-“Car-to-car and car-to-infrastructure communication are essential for enabling autonomous driving,” says Christoph Reifenrath, senior manager in technology marketing of Harman’s infotainment division, who supply in-car tech to the likes of Audi, BMW and Mercedes.
+“Car-to-car and car-to-infrastructure communication are essential for enabling autonomous driving,” says Christoph Reifenrath, senior manager in technology marketing of Harman’s infotainment division, who supply in-car tech to the likes of Audi, BMW and Mercedes.“For example, as your car approaches a red light, we'll give you information.
+How can we provide this information in every car at every red light?
+There has to be a solution for that for if you want to enable autonomous driving in areas with traffic lights.”

 Comments